Nik Software: History

 Nik Multimedia was founded in 1995 by Nils Kokemohr in Hamburg.
 The firm focused on digital photography and graphic design.
 They initially developed Nils Efex! and Nils Type Efex! which were a combination of Photoshop extensions and textures.
 The firm was then acquired in 1998 by the TECHnik Group and re-launched to focus on the expansion of the digital imaging and photographic markets.
 In 1999 Michael J Slater joined as CEO of the company which subsequently grew into a respected software research and development company.

 In February 2006 the company was renamed Nik Software and announced an investment and cooperation Agreement with Nikon Corporation, who in 2010 held a 35% stake in the company.
 In 2010, the company had 120 employees — around 40 of whom were located in San Diego where the company was headquartered while the remaining staff (primarily engineering) were based in Hamburg, Germany.

 In September 2012, Nik Software was acquired by Google for an undisclosed amount.

 Products

 Neal's Efex

 Neal's Efex and Type Efex were the first two products to be marketed by Nik Multimedia inc. they offered a collection of extensions for Photoshop 4 to alter the look of typefaces.

 Complete Collection

 In 2009, Nik packaged its range of award-winning photo editing plugin applications Dfine 2.0, Viveza, Color Efex Pro 3.0, Silver Efex Pro and Sharpener Pro 3.0 together in a single Collection.
-The Complete Collection Ultimate Edition sold for $599.95 USD and the Complete Collection for Lightroom and Aperture for $299.95 USD.
+The Complete Collection Ultimate Edition sold for US$599.95 and the Complete Collection for Lightroom and Aperture for US$299.95.